Salmon Salad

 Add all the fresh green herbs and veggies too:

-Stir it all together to combine well.
+Stir it all together to combine well, then taste a spoonful and make any necessary adjustments.

-How to Serve Salmon Salad:
+Suggestions for How to Serve It

-- With fancy crackers like rosemary croccantini, wheat crackers, or water crackers
+- With fancy crackers like rosemary croccantini, wheat crackers, or water crackers.

 - In endive cups for a healthier and light option.
-You can also do romaine or butter lettuce
+You can also do romaine or butter lettuce wraps.

-- Make stuffed avocado halves with salmon salad in the middle
+- Make stuffed avocado halves with salmon salad in the middle.

-- In sandwiches just like egg salad
+- In sandwiches just like egg salad.

 Here’s a video I made for the recipe.
 Enjoy!